 The Optometry Admission Test (OAT)

-Resources and guidance for the exam that optometry education programs use to assess candidates’ potential for success.
+Resources and guidance for the examination that optometry education programs use to assess candidates’ potential for success.

 About the Optometry Admission Test

-The OAT is a comprehensive exam that enables optometry education programs to assess the knowledge and preparedness of program applicants.
-OAT test results are accepted by all optometry schools in the U.S. and Canada.
-The four-part test is administered year-round by Prometric Test Centers in the U.S. and its territories, including Guam, Puerto Rico and the U.S. Virgin Islands, as well as Canada.
+The Optometry Admission Test (OAT) is a comprehensive examination that enables optometry education programs to assess the knowledge and preparedness of program applicants.
+OAT results are accepted by all optometry schools in the U.S. and select schools in Canada.
+The four-part test is administered year-round by Prometric Test Centers in the U.S., its territories (including Guam, Puerto Rice and the Virgin Islands) and select locations in Canada.
 The Association of Schools and Colleges of Optometry (ASCO) is the governing body for the OAT.
 The test is implemented by the Department of Testing Services (DTS), which is a shared service of the American Dental Association.
 For complete information on all aspects of the OAT, refer to the OAT Candidate Guide.

 An info graphic for "OAT", The Optometry Admission Test.